-Archaeologists unearthed an array of ancient treasures in Athens last November after construction workers stumbled upon the masterpieces while doing routine construction work on Aeolus Street in the Greek capital.
+Archaeologists have unearthed an array of ancient treasures in Athens recently after construction workers stumbled upon the masterpieces while doing routine construction work on Aeolus Street in the Greek capital.

 The news of the recent discovery of the head of Hermes on Aeolus Street, at a depth of just 1.3 meters (4 feet 4 inches), has been reported around the world.